josephfusco/condensed-bootstrap-grid/README.md

 ## Setup

-Download and place `_grid.scss` inside of your Sass project.

-Import the grid partial.
+Download and place `_grid.scss` inside of your Sass project & import the grid partial.

 ```scss
 @import "grid";
 ```

-Grid is already set with Bootstrap 3 defaults, but can easily be changed.

 ## Usage